List of Ned's Declassified School Survival Guide characters: Simon "Cookie" Nelson-Cook

+Gordy

 Gordy (played by Daran Norris; recurring, season 1; main, seasons 2–3) is Polk's incompetent daytime janitor and a former Polk student.
 While he often assists Ned, Moze and Cookie with their various schemes, he's obsessed with capturing a weasel living in the school.
 More often than not, he'll dismiss any actual work for the night janitor.
 He was once a dance instructor in the past, and went to law school three times.
+In Episode 20 of the Neds Declassified Podcast, creator Scott Fellows reveals that he and Daran Norris had created a backstory for Gordy, that he was a trust-fund baby who couldn’t hold down a job and was obsessed with playing golf.
+His father told Gordy he would lose access to the trust fund if he didnt have a job.
+Therefore Gordy got his janitorial position at Polk Middle School, ten minutes from the nearest golf course, to appease his father while still living a relatively carefree lifestyle as the kooky janitor.

+Mr. Monroe

 Mr. Monroe (played by Jim J. Bullock; main, season 1; recurring, seasons 2–3) is the Life Science teacher, as well as overseer of the Sewing Club and the boys' basketball team.
 Monroe appears primarily in the first season.
 He returns in "School Newspaper", saying that he was "living with the penguins" for a year, and only recurs in seasons 2 and 3.